alarm-redist/fifty-states/analyses/NH_cd_2020/doc_NH_cd_2020.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
-We sample 5,000 districting plans for New Hampshire.
+We sample 7,000 districting plans for New Hampshire and rejection sample for 5,000 districting plans with 0 municipality splits.
-We use a standard county split algorithmic constraint.
+We use a minor civil division algorithmic constraint.
-No special techniques were needed to produce the sample.